 The best wind pants, reviewed and curated by the Trailspace community.
-The latest review was added on August 11, 2018.
 Stores' prices and availability are updated daily.

 Recent Wind Pant Reviews

 Comfortable soft-shell hiking pants that do what they say—keep wind and even light rain and most snow off your legs and keep warm in cooler temps while also allowing venting in warmer (but not hot) weather.
 Durable, comfortable, and can even pass for decent pants in town stops.
 Features REI documents the following features, and I have provided my comments on each alongside, with more explanation in the appropriate section.
 Fully windproof and highly breathable, GORE WINDSTOPPER fabric is water… Full review

 Light-as-air fabric magically protects your legs from cold wind and light rain!
 Wonderful for hiking in the cold and damp when the wind kicks up.
 From now on, I won't hike without them.
 The Montane Featherlite Pants are my new favorite thing in the world.
 I went hiking in the Adirondacks this past weekend, and the weather was sloppy and damp, chilly (about 33 degrees), and windy.
 The first day, I wore my typical synthetic, warmish tights, and had a very cold posterior most of the day.
 The second… Full review